smartprix/pm2-ci/README.md

 			"privateConfig": "private/config.js"
 		}
 	},
+	// Mochawesome reports can be parsed and results served through a webserver and slack
 	// If serving tests, the host where they are being served "host": "http://127.0.0.1",
 	// Slack info to send updates